klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteIntensity.md

             - UnderclingGrip
 - SurfaceArea
     - Definition(SurfaceArea)
-        - The area of contact between Climber and a LoadingSurface of a Route.
+        - The area of contact between Climber and a RouteSurface of a Route.
     - Measurement
-    - Measurement usually refers to Depth (Z-axis) of LoadingSurface when describing an EdgeHold
+    - Measurement usually refers to Depth (Z-axis) of RouteSurface when describing an EdgeHold
         - FingerPad
             - HalfPad, FullPad, QuarterPad, TwoPad
     - Inch